Saiyoran1/Saiyora/README.md

 - Request ability use by TSubclassOf<UCombatAbility>.
 - Check if the actor is locally controlled and the ability subclass is valid.
 - Check active abilities to find one of the requested class.
-- Check if the ability is usable:
+- Check if the ability is usable.
-    - Is the ability valid, initialized, and not deactivated?
-    - Is the caster alive, or is the ability usable while dead?
-    - Does the ability have sufficient charges?
-    - Are the ability's resource costs met?
-    - Are there any custom cast restrictions?
-    - Are any of the ability's tags restricted (including the ability class tag)?
-    - Is the global cooldown active, or is the ability off-global?
-    - Is another cast in progress?
 - Generate a new Prediction ID.
-- Predictively start a global cooldown, if the ability is on-global.
+- Predictively start a global cooldown, if the ability is on-global ([Global Cooldown](#global-cooldown))
-- Predictively commit the ability's charge cost, and start an indefinite-length cooldown if charges were spent and the ability isn't already on cooldown.
+- Predictively commit the ability's charge cost (prediction of charges and cooldown is detailed in the Charges and Cooldowns section below).
 - Predictively commit any resource costs of the ability.
 - In the case of an instant ability: Execute the predicted tick functionality of the ability.
 - In the case of a channeled ability: Start an indefinite-length cast bar, and execute predicted tick functionality if an initial tick is needed.